Programming DynamoDB with the Amazon SDK for Java 2.x - Amazon DynamoDB

 Tip

-We recommend that after going through these topics in the Amazon SDK for Java 2.x documentation, you bookmark the Javadoc documentation.
-It covers all Amazon Web Services and will act as your main API reference.
+After you review these topics, bookmark the Amazon SDK for Java 2.x API Reference.
+It covers all Amazon Web Services, and we recommend that you use it as your main API reference.

 Supported interfaces

-The Amazon SDK for Java 2.x supports the following interfaces depending on the level of abstraction you want.
+The Amazon SDK for Java 2.x supports the following interfaces, depending on the level of abstraction that you want.

 Low-level interface